MarbleItUp/MIULevelCreationKit/README.md

 Now we’re ready to test.
 To create your .level file select Marble It Up > Level Baker.
 This will open up a new window with a "Bake" button.
 Press that and voilà!
 A level file has been created in your Assets folder.

-To test it out, we’ll need to use the Map Tester application located in the same .zip file where we found the UnityPackage.
+To test it out, we’ll need to launch *Marble It Up!* on Steam in Level Testing mode.
 Open that up, select Load Map, and select the newly created .level file (which is named the same as your saved scene name).

 If everything works as intended you should be rewarded with a view of your custom map: